-We hope you will find the publication useful in your city's involvement in the legislative process and Cal Cities advocacy.
-Please do not hesitate to relay any comments you may have about this reference guide to me or Melanie Perron, Deputy Executive Director, Advocacy and Public Affairs, at mperron@calcities.org.
-Your feedback is always welcome.
+We hope you will find the Summary useful in your city's involvement in the legislative process and Cal Cities.
+Please do not hesitate to relay any comments you may have about this reference guide to the Cal Cities Sacramento office.
+Your suggestions are always welcome.